This question comes up often: "Do we need a wedding theme?"

 Strictly speaking, you don’t need one – there’s no box on the marriage license that you fill out “theme: rustic woodland” or “theme: enchanted garden”!
 But when couples ask me, I say yes – you do need one.
 Today’s post will explain why having one is useful, and how to figure out what your theme is going to be.

 Technically you don't need one but having one gives you a starting point.
 When planning your own wedding, you can literally do anything you want to which gets overwhelming!
 So coming up with a theme gives you somewhere to begin looking.

 Today's post will show why having a theme is useful, and how to figure out what yours is going to be.

 You'll hear that both wedding theme and wedding motif terms are thrown around when covering wedding planning, which leads to the question - 'What's the difference between a wedding theme and a wedding motif?'

-To put it simply, a wedding theme is centred around a subject or idea.
-A motif on the other hand refers to recurring colours or sybols used in the wedding.
+To put it simply, a wedding theme is centered around a subject or idea.
+A motif on the other hand refers to recurring colours or symbols used in the wedding.